ARpatterns/.github/profile/README.md

 ## How to Contribute
 This is a community-driven catalog, which means we need you as a contributor!
 Join us in creating new patterns and enhancing the existing ones.
-We would love to see more examples of the patterns in use in other other technologies.
+We would love to see more examples of the patterns in use in other technologies.

 How to contribute is described in detail here: [Contributing](CONTRIBUTING.md)